RolfLobo/toon/docs/reference/spec.md

 You don't need this page to *use* TOON.
 It's mainly for implementers and contributors.
 If you're looking to learn how to use TOON, start with the [Getting Started](/guide/getting-started) guide instead.

 > [!TIP]
-> TOON is production-ready, but also an idea in progress.
-Nothing's set in stone – help shape where it goes by contributing to the spec or sharing feedback.
+> The TOON specification is stable, but also an idea in progress.
+Nothing's set in stone – help shape where it goes by contributing to it or sharing feedback!

 ## Current Version